spacetelescope/jwst/docs/jwst/targ_centroid/main.rst

    * SPECWCS: Contains the reference position (x_ref, y_ref) for the slit and slitless configurations
    * FILTEROFFSET: Provides column and row offsets specific to the observation filter
-   * PATHLOSS: Used for slit observations to weight the model point source by the pathloss response during fitting

 #. **Determine reference position**: Based on the SPECWCS reference file metadata,
    the step identifies the expected source location.
 If the TA verification image